ifmeorg/ifme/README.md

 Geting Involved
 ---------------

 Fork the repository, pick up an issue, or create an issue for a feature you would like to see.
+If would like to be added as a collaborator, email tojulianguyen@gmail.com.

-If you have any questions, email tojulianguyen@gmail.com.
+Check out our Slack [page](https://ifme.slack.com) if you have any questions, ideas, or concerns!

 Getting Started
 ---------------